sandersn/vscode-wasm-typescript/README.md

 ### Prototype

-- [ ] get semantic diagnostics rendering squigglies
+- [x] get semantic diagnostics rendering squigglies
   - typescriptserviceclient.ts has some functions that look at `scheme` to determine some features (hasCapabilityForResource) (also getWorkspaceRootForResource)
   - known schemes are in utils/fileSchemes.ts, but don't include vscode-test-web
   - adding vscode-test-web in a couple places didn't help, maybe I need to be hackier
+  - nope, another predicate is `isWeb`, so I had to change place(s) it's used too
 - [ ] cancellation (not sure this is ready yet)

 ### Cleanup